zarf-dev/zarf/docs/6-developer-guide/1-contributor-guide.md

 ## Documentation

 PRs should also include any needed documentation updates.
-The cobra CLI docs and JSON schema docs are updated via `zarf internal generate-cli-docs` and `zarf internal config-schema > zarf.schema.json`.
+The cobra CLI docs and JSON schema docs are updated via `make docs-and-schema`.

 ### Architecture Decision Records (ADR)